 THINGS TO DO IN USHUAIA, TOWN AT THE END OF THE WORLD

 The city is the final stop – or kick-off point, depending on if you are coming or going – for ships cruising the Beagle Channel, Straits of Magellan and Cape Horn.
 Ships dock in picturesque Ushuaia Harbor and unload tourists on shore excursions.
 This tourism represents a major source of income for the city.
 Ushuaia has done a very good job of capitalizing on its unique geographical position.
 Many locations and attractions around town are “end-of-the-world” related; Train at the End of The World, End of The World Hotel, pizza shop, bar, and so forth.
-It is a decent sized town of 60,000 people with a lively main street and a nice collection of tourist attractions.
+It is a decent sized town of 60,000 people with a lively main street, a nice collection of tourist attractions.
+Best of all, Ushuaia has a surprising number of great places to eat.
 This plucky little town does its best to make sure you don’t run out of things to do in Ushuaia, town at the end of the world.

 Tierra del Fuego National Park which, is the southernmost national park in the world and as beautiful as the other parks in the Patagonian region.